Lessons from the “Lilies”

 When on earth, Jesus preached the gospel (good news) of God’s Kingdom.
 It was also the gospel of salvation (Eph.
 1:13; Tit.
 3:5).
 He told Nicodemus that the condition for seeing the Kingdom was to be born again (John 3:3).
 He also spoke of the Holy Spirit, which Paul in Romans 5:5 tells us brings God’s Love into our hearts.

-Jesus was the first to possess God’s Divine Love after it was withheld from humanity when the first humans rejected its offer.
+Jesus was the first to possess God’s Divine Love after it was withheld from humanity when the first parents, Adam and Eve, rejected its offer.
 Having the Divine Love in his soul from early in his life, Jesus is the firstborn of many siblings (Rom.
-8:29), and the first to have entered the Kingdom of God/heaven where he is the head or master (Col. 1:18).
+8:29), and the first to have entered the Kingdom of God/Kingdom of heaven where he is now the head or master (Col. 1:18).

-The new birth/salvation means to have one’s soul transformed by the Divine Love from the image of God into the substance of God and to become at one with God through fully acquiring His divine nature (2 Pet.
+The new birth/salvation means to have one’s soul transformed by the Divine Love from the image of God into the substance of God and to become at one with God through fully acquiring His divine nature (John 14:20; 17:21-23; 2 Pet.
 1:4).
 Those so transformed become God’s true and redeemed children who can enter the Celestial Kingdom of God.

 All this happens by grace – everything for our salvation can be given to us freely by God and is available for the asking through sincere heartfelt prayer.
 All we need to do is graciously accept these gifts and work on increasing them in our lives – grow in the divine nature and in God’s Love so that we will reach the point of full soul transformation into sinless divine beings – a totally new creation (2 Cor 5:17).